mridulrb/Predict-loan-eligibility-using-IBM-Watson-Studio/loan-eligibility.md

 * Lesser the amount to be paid monthly to repay the loan, the higher the chances of loan approval.

 Let's try to test the above-mentioned hypotheses using bivariate analysis.

 After looking at every variable individually in univariate analysis, we will now explore them again with respect to the target variable.

 ## Categorical Independent Variable vs Target Variable
-First of all, we will find the relation between the target variable and categorical independent variables.
-Let us look at the stacked bar plot now which will give us the proportion of approved and unapproved loans.
+First of all, we will find the relationship between the target variable and the categorical independent variables.

+Let's look at the stacked bar plot now which will give us the proportion of approved and unapproved loans.
 ```
 Gender=pd.crosstab(train['Gender'],train['Loan_Status'])
 Gender.div(Gender.sum(1).astype(float), axis=0).plot(kind="bar",stacked=True,figsize=(4,4))
 plt.show()
 ```
-![Categorical Independent Variable vs Target Variable](doc/images/Categorical_Independent_Variable_vs_Target_Variable_1.png) It can be inferred that the proportion of male and female applicants is more or less the same for both approved and unapproved loans.
+![Categorical Independent Variable vs Target Variable](doc/images/Categorical_Independent_Variable_vs_Target_Variable_1.png) We can infer that the proportion of male and female applicants is more or less the same for both approved and unapproved loans.

-Now let us visualize the remaining categorical variables vs target variable.
+Now let's visualize the remaining categorical variables vs the target variable.
 ```
 Married=pd.crosstab(train['Married'],train['Loan_Status'])
 Dependents=pd.crosstab(train['Dependents'],train['Loan_Status'])